Frequently Asked Questions

 1. How long does it take?

 2. Can you do simple, traditional invitations?
-Pocket invitations?
-Passport invitations?
-Acrylic signs?
+Letterpress invitations?
+Unique invitations?
+Acrylic?
 Koozies?
 Signage?
+Seating charts?
 Drink stirrers?
 Napkins?
+Place cards?
+Bar menus?

 Yes.
 Yes.
 Yes to it all!
-There are very little limitations in my offerings.
-If you are choosing to go the custom route, I will design options specifically for your wedding, style and taste.
+There are very few limitations in my offerings.
+If you are choosing to go the custom route, I will design options specifically for your wedding, style and vibe.
 Although the website doesn't show all of the style variations, trust me when I say- I've done it all!
 Don't hesitate to ask if you have a unique request or just aren't sure of the possibilities.
 There are endless options in my portfolio.
-I am always willing to do new things and find ways to make your visions come to life.
+I am always willing to do new things and find ways to make your vision come to life.

 3. How much does it cost?